phvietan/Traffic-Sign-Recognition/README.md

 This was the project of myself after I learned Deep Learning course on Coursera by Andrew Ng.

-# How to run the project.
+# Preparation / Download dataset

 Firstly, just like any github project, you have to clone it down by doing:

     git clone https://github.com/phvietan/Traffic-Sign-Recognition.git

-After that, change directory into Dataset, and follow the instruction of `README.md` inside.
+After that, change directory into `Dataset` and follow the instruction inside to download the dataset.

-And then, you will find 4 folders which name is: `NoneHiddenlayer`, `OneHiddenlayer`, `CNN`, and `CNNAndResnet`

-The 4 folders actually contain very similar code, the only difference is their architecture which is written inside the file `neural_network.py`

-The folder `NoneHiddenlayer` contains `README.md` which will tell you what to do next in order to run the project.

-Each of 4 folders will contains a picture represent in detail about their architecture.

-There is another folder named `checkpoint` which contains my own training network, you can test it if you like.
+# How to run the project

+Change directory into `Code` and follow the instruction inside